-Variation of surface area of rubber seed with moisture content is shown in Figure 3.
-There was a linear increase in surface area with increasing moisture content of rubber seed from 9.1% to 14.8% (w.b.) with high coefficient of determination (significant at p<0.05).
-The surface area affected the rate of moisture loss during drying of grains, seeds, and other particulate materials.
-The rate of heat transfer to the material also significantly depends on the heat transfer surface.
+Variation of surface area of rubber seed with moisture content was shown in Figure 3.
+There was a linear increase in surface area with increasing moisture content of rubber seed from 9.1% to 14.8% (w.b.) with high coefficient of determination (significant at p < 0.05).
+The surface area affected the rate of moisture loss during the processes of drying grains, seeds, and other particulate materials.
+The rate of heat transfer to the material also significantly depended on the heat transfer surface.
 The smaller the volume of material per unit surface, the better its condition for rapid heat transfer.
-A similar linear increase in surface area with increase in moisture content for chickpea seeds was reported by[12].
+A similar linear increase in surface area with increase in moisture content for chickpea seeds was reported by Amer Erissa et al.[12].
 The following regression equation shows the relationship between measured surface area and moisture content of rubber seed:

-$$A = 17.00M + 36.51 \qquad R^2 = 0.9012$$
+a = 17.00M + 36.51 $R^2 = 0.9012$